awalm/Disk-Scheduler/README.md

 Run the compiled file by using the command
 > ./main

-The results will be stored in a file titled "output.txt".
+The results will be stored in a file titled "output.txt", in the same directory